 I was expecting to see some SNOW when I woke up in Lochranza.

-All through the weekend, I had been following various different weather forecasts.
+All through the weekend, I had been following various weather forecasts.
 And the general consensus was that the weather would deteriorate at some point.
 But this deterioration never happened.
 If anything, the weather just got better.

 However, all forecasters were saying that snow would fall on the hills of Scotland on the Monday morning.
 Even down to very low levels.
 Which meant that the hills between Lochranza and Brodick were very likely to see some white stuff.

 But not a single flake fell (I have seen a video, taken 1 day later though, which does show snow falling in Brodick – so we got out just in time).

 Sunburn on the Saturday, followed by snow on the Tuesday?
 Welcome to Scotland!

 I had also decided that, after my ordeal the previous day, we should travel between Lochranza and Brodick by bus.
 Walking any further, just wasn’t an option now.

 I can now comfortably, and enjoyably, walk for up to 10 miles each day.